libvips/libvips/install.md

 If available, vips can load and save WebP images.

+### libniftiio

+If available, vips can load and save NIFTI images.

 ### OpenEXR

 If available, libvips will directly read (but not write, sadly)